-The original discovery of an energy-dependent accumulation of paraquat into rat lung tissue (Rose et al., 1974a), lead to studies to look for this transport system in the lung of other species, including human.
-The accumulation of paraquat by slices of lung from a number of species was reported by Rose et al., (1976a).
+The original discovery of an energy-dependent accumulation of paraquat into rat lung tissue (Rose et al., 1974a) lead to studies to look for this transport system in the lung of other species, including human.
+The accumulation of paraquat by slices of lung from a number of species was reported by Rose et al.

+(1976a).
 The apparent kinetic constants for the uptake process were very similar for all species examined except the rabbit.
-Slices of rabbit had a very high affinity, but low capacity, to accumulate paraguat which is consistent with the in vivo findings that show that following oral or parenteral administration of paraquat the rabbit does not develop a lung lesion.
-For the rat the derived K_m was 70 μ M with a V{max} of 300nmol/h/g wet weight of lung (Table 4).
+Slices of rabbit had a very high affinity, but low capacity, to accumulate paraquat which is consistent with the in vivo findings that show that following oral or parenteral administration of paraquat the rabbit does not develop a lung lesion.
+For the rat the derived $K_m$ was 70 $\mu$ M with a $V{max}$ of 300 nmol/h/g wet weight of lung (Table 70.4).
 The kinetic constants for rat and human lung were very similar, suggesting that the rat lung was a good surrogate for studying paraquat uptake into human lung (Rose et al., 1976a).
-The kinetics of accumulation of paraquat into human lung slices has been confirmed by others, the V{max} being similar at 370nmol/h/g wet weight while the K_m was lower at 244 μM (Hoet et al., 1994).
-Considerable inter-individual variation is seen in paraquat accumulation into human lung slices (Brooke-Taylor et al., 1983) which may either reflect individual variability or more likely the state of the tissue and delay between removal of the tissue and analysis of paraguat transport.
-Table 4 summarises the available data on the transport kinetics for paraquat in rat and human lung tissue.
-These observations, coupled with the finding that paraquat is not metabolised by the lung nor covalently bound to any degree (Ilett et al., 1974; Forman et al., 1982; Sullivan and Montgomery, 1983), suggests that this accumulation is mediated through binding to, and subsequent translocation into lung cells by a carrier-mediated system.
+The kinetics of accumulation of paraquat into human lung slices has been confirmed by others, the $V{\text{max}}$ being similar at 370 nmol/h/g wet weight while the $K_m$ was lower at 244 $\mu$ M (Hoet et al., 1994).
+Considerable interindividual variation is seen in paraquat accumulation into human lung slices (Brooke-Taylor et al., 1983) which may either reflect individual variability or more likely the state of the tissue and delay between removal of the tissue and analysis of paraquat transport.
+Table 70.4 summarizes the available data on the transport kinetics for paraguat in rat and human lung tissue.
+These observations, coupled with the finding that paraquat is not metabolized by the lung nor covalently bound to any degree (Forman et al., 1982; Ilett et al., 1974; Sullivan and Montgomery, 1983), suggests that this accumulation is mediated through binding to and subsequent translocation into lung cells by a carrier-mediated system.

-The finding that paraquat was actively transported into lung slices lead to a search for chemicals that might inhibit this process (Lock et al., 1976; Maling et al., 1978; Smith et al., 1981; Ross and Krieger, 1981; Dunbar et al., 1988) and hence provide protection against paraquat-induced lung toxicity.
+The finding that paraquat was actively transported into lung slices lead to a search for chemicals that might inhibit this process (Dunbar et al., 1988; Lock et al., 1976; Maling et al., 1978; Ross and Krieger, 1981; Smith et al., 1981) and hence provide protection against paraquat-induced lung toxicity.
 A number of chemicals were identified that could block paraquat uptake into lung slices but none of these were effective in the whole animal (see later under treatment of poisoning).